Last updated on October 29, 2025

 What Comes in a Magic Prerelease Kit?

 The contents of the kit can change from set to set.
-Strixhaven kits were themed for each school and contained five draft booster packs as well as one “seeded booster” that had its rare slot guaranteed to match the college of your choosing.
-Wizards has done this a few times, mainly when there's a big focus on multicolored cards in the set.
+Avatar: The Last Airbender kits are themed for each element and contain five draft booster packs as well as one “seeded booster” that has a rare slot guaranteed to match the legendary on the cover.
+Wizards has done this a few times, mainly when there's a big focus on multicolored cards in the set or specific color considerations.

 There’s a pretty wide variety of events and gimmicks for prerelease events, so always be sure to listen to the Head Judge of the event to see what else may be different during your prerelease!